DrLex0/MightyVariableFan/README.md

 * `LEAD_TIME` is the number of seconds by which beep sequences should be moved forward in time.
 A sequence takes about 0.7 seconds to be played and detected, and the time needed to spin up the fan must also be considered, hence a value around 1 second should be reasonable.
 In my case 1.3 seconds seems optimal.
 Mind that this is done on a best-effort basis.
 The time will not always be exact because granularity depends on duration of print moves.
 If the last move before an original M106 command takes more than twice `LEAD_TIME`, the script will not be able to anticipate the beep sequence.
 The script can split up long moves to obtain a good lead time, this is the `--allow_split` option which is off by default.
 It is possible that enabling this option can cause visible artefacts, so there is a bit of a trade-off between cooling performance and surface quality.
 * `FEED_FACTOR` and `FEED_LIMIT_Z` are values specific to the FlashForge Creator Pro and it is unlikely you need to change them, only do so if you know what you are doing.

-**Important:** the script in its current state is not yet aware of dual extrusion.
-It will especially not work with my [dualstrusion post-processing script](https://www.dr-lex.be/info-stuff/print3d-dualstrusion.html).

 Once the script has been configured, you can either manually run it on every G-code file you want to print (run with `-h` for more information), or you can somehow automate it inside your workflow.
 In case you use Slic3r with [my (DrLex) configuration](https://www.thingiverse.com/thing:2367215), an updated version of the `make_fcp_x3g` script will be released shortly to have it invoke the PWM post-processing script as well.

 **Note:** even though you should reconfigure your slicer to output RepRap-flavor G-code, the GPX program to convert G-code into X3G must still be configured to output code for the FlashForge Creator Pro (`-m fcp` option)!